scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

 We note again that we had to provide a name which might not be used for the variable.
 The `implictly` function from Scala 2 is renamed to `summon` in Scala 3.

-Finally the special import syntax allows users to explicitly import `given` instances (either by wildcard or by type) and not to have undesired instances obtained by a vague `import Context._`
+Finally the special import syntax allows users to explicitly import `given` instances by type rather than by name.
+This makes more sense since we usually refer to them by type as well.

 The context bound syntax remains unchanged.